cisnerosmusic/impulses-art-site/README.md

 ## About

-**IMPULSES.ART** is a music therapy initiative founded by **Ernesto Cisneros Cino**, a pianist, composer, educator, visual artist, and music therapist based in Miami, Florida.
+**IMPULSES.ART** is a music therapy initiative founded by **Ernesto Cisneros Cino**, a pianist, composer, educator, and visual artist based in Miami, Florida.

 The project bridges the intersection of clinical music therapy and creative performance, offering evidence-based therapeutic interventions through live piano music.
 IMPULSES.ART serves diverse communities, with specialized focus on supporting immigrant and refugee populations.